serafinomb/react-scroll-direction/README.md

 const HEADER_HEIGHT_PX = 200;

 // 4.
-We set the height to be equal to the offsetThreshold and use the
+Set the height to be equal to the offsetThreshold and use the
 //    scrollDirection value to hide/show our Header. function headerStyle(scrollDirection) {
   return {